younix/g403led/README.md

 # g403led

 Set the LED color of wheel and logo for Logitech gaming mouse.
+This program is made for OpenBSD and don't use any portable API like libusb nor libhid.

 # Which logitech mouse is supported?